golanlevin/p5.plotSvg/README.md

 * As of p5.plotSvg v.0.1.x, there is a small discrepancy in the SVG output of polylines rendered with `curveVertex()`.
 Specifically, there is an error with the starting orientation of the first point of the polyline.
 * As of p5.plotSvg v.0.1.x, this library is not intended to be used in `WEBGL` mode.
 There is currently no support for converting 3D graphics to 2D, though this may be added later.
 * p5.plotSvg v.0.1.x works with versions of p5.js as old as v.1.4.2.
 The [forthcoming p5.js vertex API](https://github.com/processing/p5.js/issues/6766), which is due to come out with p5.js v.2.0, will likely cause breaking changes to portions of p5.plotSvg v.0.1.x.
+* Other bugs and issues as listed [here](https://github.com/golanlevin/p5.plotSvg/issues).

 ---